Our People

 President & CEO

 Rabbi Gedzelman was the lead professional at the Foundation working on the conceptualization, design, and implementation of Hebrew language public charter schools, which the Foundation has played a founding role in supporting since 2007.
-Rabbi Gedzelman’s passion for the Hebrew language and his deep commitment to inter-group understanding as well as supporting integrated and diverse public schools suited him well for this project which now encompasses a network of twelve schools nationwide overseen by Hebrew Public: Charter Schools for Global Citizens, a grantee of the Foundation.
-David has been a champion of Hebrew fluency and literacy in North America and is a founding member of the World Zionist Organization’s Council on Hebrew Language and Culture in North America.
+Rabbi Gedzelman’s passion for the Hebrew language and his deep commitment to inter-group understanding as well as supporting integrated and diverse public schools suited him well for this project which now encompasses a network of ten schools nationwide overseen by Hebrew Public: Charter Schools for Global Citizens, a grantee of the Foundation.
+David has been a champion of Hebrew fluency and literacy in North America and was a founding member of the World Zionist Organization’s Council on Hebrew Language and Culture in North America and Brandeis University’s Consortium for the Teaching of Hebrew Language and Culture.
+He also spearheaded Kayitz Kef, an initiative of the Areivim Philanthropic Group now part of the Brandeis Consortium, that brings Hebrew immersion programs to Jewish day and overnight camps across North America.

-Rabbi Gedzelman holds a B.A. from Hamilton College, an M.A. from Duke University in Comparative Religion, and Rabbinical Ordination from the Reconstructionist Rabbinical College.
+Rabbi Gedzelman holds a B.A. from Hamilton College (1981), an M.A. from Duke University in Comparative Religion (1984), and an M.A. in Hebrew Letters and Rabbinical Ordination from the Reconstructionist Rabbinical College (1991).
 He has studied in Israel at the Hebrew University and at the Pardes Institute.
+He currently serves on the Boards of The American Pardes Foundation, Friends of Hatikvah International Academy Charter School, One Table: Shabbat Together, and Yaffed.
+He has previously served on the Boards of 70 Faces Media, BBYO, Friends of Hebrew Language Academy Charter Schools, Harlem Hebrew Language Academy Charter School, Hebrew Language Academy Charter School, Hebrew Public: Charter Schools for Global Citizens, Hillel International, Jewish Early Childhood Education Initiative, Jewish Funds for Justice, MyJewishLearning, and The Curriculum Initiative.
 Rabbi Gedzelman lives in Harlem, New York City, with his wife Judith Turner and their three children, Nomi, Anina and Ziv.

 Eli Schaap